Eviction Defense in California

 60-Day Notice of Termination of Tenancy

 A 60-day notice of termination of tenancy is required if the tenant has lived there for more than 1 year.
-However, a 30-day notice is sufficient if the home is exempted from AB 1482 because it is a single-family dwelling, the landlord or a member of their immediate family plans to move in, and the landlord informs the tenant, prior to moving in, of the exemption.
+However, a 30-day notice is sufficient if the home is exempted from AB 1482 because it is a single-family dwelling, the property owner or a member of their immediate family plans to move in, and the property owner informs the tenant, prior to moving in, of the exemption.
 Otherwise, a 60-day notice is required.
 A 60-day notice of termination of tenancy is required if the tenant has lived there for more than 1 year.
-However, a 30-day notice is sufficient if the home is exempted from AB 1482 because it is a single-family dwelling, the landlord or a member of their immediate family plans to move in, and the landlord informs the tenant, prior to moving in, of the exemption.
+However, a 30-day notice is sufficient if the home is exempted from AB 1482 because it is a single-family dwelling, the property owner or a member of their immediate family plans to move in, and the property owner informs the tenant, prior to moving in, of the exemption.
 Otherwise, a 60-day notice is required.

 Generally, if the property is exempted from AB 1482 and the lease is month-to-month, the landlord can evict the tenant for any reason (so long as it is not an unlawful reason).